-Joint effort by Groningen and North Drenthe for a climate-adaptive region
+Joint effort by Groningen and north Drenthe for a climate-adaptive region

 Various themes

-Climate-proof region by 2050
+A climate-resilient region by 2050

 Collaboration